8 Best Museums in Estonia That Surprised Me (And Why They’re Worth Visiting)

 Exploring the inner walls of Padise Monastery and grounds where monks lived

 By the way, they also have a lovely gift shop there with handmade things like pillows, mugs, and very beautiful jewelry.
-If you appreciate this type of work, you’ll love it!
+If you appreciate this type of work, you’ll love it.

 Practical detail: Padise is about 50 km from Tallinn (less than an hour by car).
 You only need about an hour to explore, but it’s perfect to combine with other stops on the way to Haapsalu or the west coast.
 Wear comfortable shoes, since some staircases are uneven, but otherwise it’s easy to visit.